 With the cheap (Intro) or free (lite) versions, starting with Ableton doesn’t have to be a huge financial commitment.
 Further, one of the best ways to learn music production and how to operate DAWs like Ableton is to use them.

-It is one thing to watch videos and read about different ways to mix and master and use Ableton, but quite another to actually do it.
+It is one thing to watch videos and read about different ways to mix and use Ableton, but quite another to actually do it.
 Following tutorial videos and seeing and hearing what different effects and features do and sound like is paramount to the learning process.